mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/centralized-monitoring/index.md

 }
 ```

-After you decide how to create your custom dashboard, you can configure it when deploying Kommander by modifying the `cluster.yaml` file as follows:
+After you create your custom dashboard, you can configure Kommander to deploy it by modifying the `cluster.yaml` file as follows:

 ```yaml
 - name: kommander